pravinh/Kafka-docker/README.md

 2. Click on the **test-topic** you created.
 3. Click on **View Messages**.
 4. You should see the messages you sent from the producer.

+##Note: Tested only on MacBook Pro M1 with Docker Desktop